Verma314/haskell-snippets/README.md

 ## Functors

+*  "The Functor type class allows us to apply an ordinary function to values inside a container (for example, List) or a context (for example, IO or Maybe)"

 * "Functor allow us to generalize by solving a single problem once, and automatically solves it for multiple parameterized types"

 * "The Functor type class provides a generic interface for applying functions to values in a container or context."